ejhigson/dns/README.md

 This repository contains the code used for making the results and plots in the dynamic nested sampling paper ([Higson et. al, 2017](https://arxiv.org/abs/1704.03459)).

-If you have any questions then feel free to email e.higson@mrao.cam.ac.uk.
-However, note that is research code and is not actively maintained.
+If you have any questions then feel free to email <e.higson@mrao.cam.ac.uk>.
+However, note that this is research code and is not actively maintained.

 ### Requirements